A Temporary Caretaker for Estate Assets

 A special administrator appointed by the registrar in informal proceedings pursuant to section 14-3614, paragraph 1 has the duty to collect and manage the assets of the estate, to preserve them, to account therefor and to deliver them to the general personal representative upon his qualification.

-A.R.S. § 14-3616The role is intentionally limited.
-The special administrator collects assets, keeps them safe, maintains proper records, and hands everything over once a permanent personal representative qualifies.
-Think of it as a holding pattern designed to prevent loss or waste while the estate gets organized.
+A.R.S. § 14-3616The role is limited on purpose.
+The special administrator collects assets, keeps them safe, and maintains proper records.
+Once a permanent personal representative qualifies, the administrator hands everything over.

 Powers That Match the Job

-Once the general personal representative qualifies and receives full authority, the special administrator's job is done.
-All assets and records transfer to the permanent representative, and the temporary appointment ends.
+Once the general personal representative qualifies, the special administrator's job is done.
+All assets and records transfer to the permanent representative.